Do you know that an average person spends 90,000 hours at work in a lifetime?

 The problem is that email checking causes a false sense of accomplishment.
 Sorting, reading, and replying to email can take a lot of time, and you may feel like you’ve done a lot of work even though it’s not a priority task.

-Moreover, 40% of people check their mailbox between 6 and 20 times a day.
+Moreover, 40% of people check their mailboxes between 6 and 20 times a day.
 The bottom line?
 You’re wasting time on emails instead of working hard.

 If you can prioritize tasks and focus on the most important one, you can concentrate on completing work duties.
 Don’t check your email in the morning if you don’t want to work inefficiently all day long.